warwick358/glowbit-skill-game-tutorial/skillgame.md

 Go to the "logic tab and find the "0 < 0" block and replace the secont "true" in the "if then else" block.
-Change the first "0" to the "variable" "active". use the dropdown tab to set the symbol to "les than or equal to".
+Change the first "0" to the "variable" "active".
+Use the dropdown tab to set the symbol to "les than or equal to".

 ```block
 let direction = 0